Trouble with Work and Income: Penalties, investigations and overpayments

 The investigation process

-The investigation unit must initiate the investigation in writing, giving you at least five working days’ written notice (sometimes referred to as a “Section 11 letter”) so that you have time to provide them with the information they’re seeking.
-This information can include:
+The investigation unit must begin the investigation by giving you written notice at least 5 working days in advance (with the ability to extend if you need more time), so that you have time to provide them with the information they’re seeking.
+This information can include, for example:

 - bank records